hectorcorrea/solr-for-newbies/docs/10_installation.md

   #
 ```

+Notice that setting the PATH this way will make it available for your *current* Terminal session.
+You might want to edit the PATH setting in your `~/.bash_profile` or `~/.bashrc` to make the change permanent.

 If you don't do this you will need to make sure that you always refer to Solr with the full path, for example `~/solr-7.1.0/bin/solr`.